Overview

 e.
 Guttman Scales/Scalogram Analysis

-They are very commonly used in political science, anthropology, public opinion, research and psychology.
+very commonly used in political science, anthropology, public opinion, research

 f.
 The Q Sort technique